 Officer Sarang and the other policeman are looking at me.

 “Sir Heger,” replies Officer Sarang calmly, “Ma’am Papillio or Sir Villanova will certainly speak to you in a moment.
 Just be patient!”

 I don’t need Villanova and his chrome-flashing status symbol.

 1.04.
 Say it!

-The children are tired and confused.
+I observe, the boys are tired and confused.

-The candy stimulates the senses.
+The candy stimulates my senses.

 Ma’am Papillio and Ma’am Tolisan are a well-coordinated team.
 The wordless communication between the two can hardly be interpreted by outsiders.
 Especially not for children.
 They decide to ask the crucial questions, despite the late hour and the children’s bad condition.
 Ma’am Papillio and Tolisan move up close to the children and lower their heads as if to discuss a secret.
 Unconsciously, the children do the same.

 Ma’am Papillio asks softly: “Does your big friend Tommy do strange things with you?”